John Bolton to replace H.R. McMaster as White House national security adviser, Trump says

 White House chief of staff John Kelly said McMaster is “a fine American and Military officer.”

-“He has served with distinction and honor throughout his career in the U.S> Army and as the National Security Advisor,” Kelly said Thursday.
+“He has served with distinction and honor throughout his career in the U.S. Army and as the National Security Advisor,” Kelly said Thursday.
 “He brought and maintained discipline and energy to our vital interagency processes.
 He helped develop options for the president and ensured that those options were presented fully and fairly.
 A true solider-scholar, his impact on his country and this government will be felt for years to come.”

 Bolton, who served as U.S. Permanent Representative to the United Nations from 2005 to 2006 and as Under Secretary of State for Arms Control and International Security from 2001 to 2005, will take over for McMaster next month.